Solving Drag-and-Drop in Flutter macOS: A Journey

 CodeFrog: Find & Fix Bugs Fast with macOS and Mobile Apps – Vibe & Verify

 CodeFrog is a professional, Flutter‑based mobile and desktop app that brings modern development workflows to your pocket.
-With API integrations with GitHub, Linode, Hetzner, and Sendgrid, secure SSH server management, GitHub PR review integrations, and a powerful Web Testing and Security Scanning toolkit, CodeFrog helps you diagnose, fix, and ship software faster—from anywhere.
+With API integrations from GitHub, Linode, Hetzner, and Sendgrid, secure SSH server management, GitHub PR review integrations, and a powerful Web Testing and Security Scanning toolkit, CodeFrog helps you diagnose, fix, and ship software faster—from anywhere.
+You can develop on your phone while connected to a remote server like mac.

 CodeFrog is currently in development.
-I hope to have a macOS release before the end of the year.
+I hope to have a macOS release before the end of the year, with mobile apps following soon after.

 Ethical and legal use notice: Only run security scans against systems you own or are explicitly authorized to test.
 Unauthorized scanning may violate laws and terms of service.